How Will the Milwaukee Bucks Do in the 2013-2014 Season?

 Most people expect 21-year-old Brandon Knight obtained in the trade for Brandon Jennings to be Milwaukee's starting point guard.
 This is based on Knights' experience running the point for Detroit in the 2012-2013 season.
 If Knight should falter, the Bucks could call on an experienced Luke Ridnour who previously played point guard for both Milwaukee and the Minnesota Timberwolves.
 Draft choice Nate Wotters could stick with the team, but he will probably be assigned to a developmental league team.

 2. Will the new shooting guard compensate for Monta Ellis' scoring?

 Monta Ellis led the Bucks in scoring in 2012-2013 averaging just under 20 points per game.
 Milwaukee is hoping that new free agent O.J.
 Mayo will score almost as much as Ellis and play better defense.
 As a reserve and role player, the Bucks signed Gary Neal who did well with the San Antonio Spurs.

-3. Who will start as the small forward?
+3. Who will start at the small forward?

 The small forward is probably the weakest link on the Milwaukee Bucks.
 Carlos Delfino has previously played small forward, but he is best used in reserve as a role player.
-The Bucks will probably try Khris Midddleton obtained from Detroit, but he is quite raw.
+The Bucks will probably try Khris Middleton obtained from Detroit, but he is quite raw.
 There is also the number one draft choice Giannis Antetokounmp.
 Realistically, he can't be counted on to contribute much due to his inexperience.

 4. Who will be the starting power forward?

 John Henson, Ersan Ilyasova, and Ekpe Udoh will all compete for the starting power forward position.
 None of the three is a complete player with both good offensive and defensive skills.
-Ilyasova is good offensively, but struggles defending.
-Henson and Udoh are excellent defenders, but struggle playing well away from the basket.
+Ilyasova is good offensively but struggles to defend.
+Henson and Udoh are excellent defenders but struggle playing well away from the basket.
 My guess is that Ilyasova will start and Henson will be the primary backup.